GDP6/help/README.md

 * `sudo wpa_cli -i wlan0 reconfigure` restarts wlan0.
 * `ifconfig wlan0` to ensure wlan0 has an IP address.
 * `curl http://www.google.com` again, to ensure there is internet access.

+## Setting Up The Device
+Instructions on how to install an OS and SSH into the Raspberry Pi Zero W.
+* Download a lite version of [Rasbian](https://www.raspberrypi.org/downloads/raspbian/).
+The lite version does not have a GUI, which is not needed in this project.
+*